Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 This is a complete list of all EPP poll messages currently available in production in the Punktum dk EPP service.

 ## Document History
+- 2026-09-08 Added five new poll messages
+    - Three messages regarding the suspension of a domain name
-- 2026-09-08 Added three new poll messages regarding the suspension of a domain name
+    - Two messages regarding the activation and suspension of a domain name in the DK zone
     - Added an XML example for each of the new messages

 - 2026-08-03 Added an XML example for each poll message